nfarina/homebridge-tesla/README.md

       ]
     }

-## Homelink
+## HomeLink

-For vehicles with Homelink support, the plugin allows you to enable the feature to send a Homelink signal from the car.
+For vehicles with HomeLink support, the plugin allows you to enable the feature to send a HomeLink signal from the car.
 This is disabled by default.
-To enable the feature, you may use the UI (check the Enable Homelink Service to enable it) or add a setting in the accessory section for the vehicle.
-You also must provide a latitude and longitude value for the Homelink device.
+To enable the feature, you may use the UI (check the Enable HomeLink Service to enable it) or add a setting in the accessory section for the vehicle.
+You also must provide a latitude and longitude value for the HomeLink device.

+Once that is done, you can issue commands like "Open the Model 3 HomeLink".
+If you don't have any other garage doors in HomeKit, you may also be able to just say "Open the garage door" since it's exposed as a true garage door service.

     {
       "accessories": [